 It’s What’s On the Outside That Counts.

 Typically, the primary draws of Tindall’s total precast construction are the swiftness of installation, the ability to achieve precise design requirements, and the strength and durability of the materials.
-While all of these elements held true for the Shem Creek Office and Parking Structure, one advantage outshone all the others — the ability to create, and seamlessly blend, a huge variety of aesthetic elements into one striking, total precast creation.
+While all of these elements held true for the Shem Creek Office and Parking Structure, one advantage outshone all the others — the ability to create and seamlessly blend a huge variety of aesthetic elements into a single striking total precast creation.